oskariorg/oskari-docs/md/documentation/examples/FOSS4G_2019/workshop.md

 - https://oskari.org/api/requests#1.52.0
 - https://oskari.org/api/events#1.52.0

-Not all of the functionality is available through RPC so there's a filter on the API documentation to just show requests and events that's relevant to RPC (The RPC only checkbox).
+Not all the functionalities are available through RPC so there's a filter on the API documentation to show only those requests and events that are relevant to RPC (The RPC only checkbox).

-Now when you run the app you should see the message `Map is now listening' on developer console (opened by F12 on the keyboard).
-To this without the developer console we can add a snippet that tells us the coordinates of a clicked location:
+Now when you run the app you should see the message `Map is now listening` on developer console (opened by F12 on the keyboard).
+The connection can also be tested without the developer console by adding a snippet that tells the coordinates of a clicked location:

 ```javascript
 channel.handleEvent('MapClickedEvent', function(data) {